acaruso7/Scheduler-App/README.md

 * Notes / Comments on schedules
 * Dashboard in homepage / user profile showing a given user’s schedules
 	* Show information such as schedule invites, recent changes, etc
-* Set a timer on responses
+* ~~Set a timer on responses~~ this feature was scratched (approved by professor) as it is inconvenient to test
-	* Require invited members to respond within a certain amount of time (e.g. 3 days) → otherwise send out finalized schedule as-is
+	* ~~Require invited members to respond within a certain amount of time (e.g. 3 days) → otherwise send out finalized schedule as-is~~
 * Send out a finalized version of the schedule via email

 ## Extra features
+* Delete a schedule
+* Send out notification email to all users when a schedule is deleted
+* Conditional formatting on grid UI (green if the user is available, red if not)
+* Deployed app to Google Cloud platform
-* Resceduler (allow creator of schedule to change times based on member availabilities determined from notes / comments)
+* ~~Resceduler (allow creator of schedule to change times based on member availabilities determined from notes / comments)~~ NOT IMPLEMENTED
-* Restrict total number of attendees (e.g. invite 20 people, but close responses after 10 people respond)
+* ~~Restrict total number of attendees (e.g. invite 20 people, but close responses after 10 people respond)~~ NOT IMPLEMENTED
-* Integrate with Google Calendar API (place an event on members’ calendars once a finalized meeting time is decided)
+* ~~Integrate with Google Calendar API (place an event on members’ calendars once a finalized meeting time is decided)~~ NOT IMPLEMENTED
-* User profile page (include information such as work hours & hobbies, gender, etc.) → include edit capabilities
+* ~~User profile page (include information such as work hours & hobbies, gender, etc.) → include edit capabilities~~ NOT IMPLEMENTED
-* Invite members based on profile characteristics (e.g. hobbies)
+* ~~Invite members based on profile characteristics (e.g. hobbies)~~ NOT IMPLEMENTED
-	* This feature would allow users to create open events for anyone interested (for example, planning a sports event)
+	* ~~This feature would allow users to create open events for anyone interested (for example, planning a sports event)~~ NOT IMPLEMENTED
-* Update selections within a certain window
+* ~~Update selections within a certain window~~ NOT IMPLEMENTED
-	* For example, allow a user to change his or her selections within a certain amount of time of the original invite
+	* ~~For example, allow a user to change his or her selections within a certain amount of time of the original invite~~ NOT IMPLEMENTED

 ## Database Schema
 ### Users